MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-in-cs-operator.md

 ---
-title: The !in operators - Azure Data Explorer
+title: The case-sensitive !in string operator - Azure Data Explorer
-description: This article describes the !in operators in Azure Data Explorer.
+description: This article describes the case-sensitive !in string operators in Azure Data Explorer.
 services: data-explorer
 author: orspod
 ms.author: orspodek